 Whey proteins in their native state are soluble and have an average isoelectric point (pI) of about 4.6.
-Two major whey proteins: β -lactoglobulin and α -lactalbumin make up about 90 percent of total whey proteins and have pI values of 4.4 proteins are known to remain soluble at across a range of pHs.
+Two major whey proteins: β -lactoglobulin and α -lactalbumin make up about 90 percent of total whey proteins and have pI values of 4.4 (Etzel 1998) and 5.2 (Hambling 1997), respectively.
+Whey proteins are known to remain soluble at across a range of pHs.
 This includes solubility at their isoelectric point, making whey proteins unique in this regard (Damodaran 1996).
-However, if denatured, whey proteins may aggregate and form precipitates that make the solutions turbid, particularly at and near their isoelectric pH (Damodaran 1996).
+However, if denatured, whey proteins turbid, particularly at and near their isoelectric pH (Damodaran 1996).
 Exposure to harsh processing conditions is known to denature whey proteins (Damodaran 1996).
 Most commercial whey protein products form turbid solutions in the pH range of about 4.0 to 5.5.